bmill3/DSA/README.md

 # DSA
-Data structures and algorithms for CS361 written in Python
+Common data structures and algorithms written in Python.